benshimonz/V1/README.md

 * **_> n_** - An assignment matches the pattern only if it matches more than _n_ of _P1..Pb_ (though not necessarily minimal for each separately). _n_ ∈ [0, _b-1_]
 * **_≥ n_** - An assignment matches the pattern only if it matches _n_ or more of _P1..Pb_ (though not necessarily minimal for each separately). _n_ ∈ [1, _b_]

-As said - an assignment is a _minimal_ subgraph: if a single entity or relationship is removed - it won't match the pattern anymore
+As said - an assignment is a _minimal_ subgraph: if a single entity or relationship is removed - it won't match the pattern anymore.

-"_Only if_" denotes a necessary but not sufficient condition, since assignments must satisfy other elements in the pattern
+"_Only if_" denotes a necessary but not sufficient condition, since assignments must satisfy other conditions expressed by the pattern.

-Only satisfied branches are part of a query's answer.
+All (and only) matched sub-patterns are included in a query's answer.

 Here is an example of **nested quantifiers**: